cakemanny/jsoniq/README.md

 little more complicated it, the terseness becomes a barrier.
 JSONiq with its roots in query languages feels a much better fit for filtering, joining and other slightly more advanced tasks.

+Note, this is just in its infancy - just like my rust knowledge, so no judging at this point :)